Przemyśl Główny railway station

 After the 2022 Russian invasion of Ukraine it has become an important transfer point for refugees leaving Ukraine, with about 500,000 refugees passing through the station in the first month of the war.

+The station serves a wide range of regional, domestic, and international connections.
+As of the end of 2025, it maintained direct services to seven European capitals: Berlin, Bratislava, Budapest, Kyiv, Prague, Warsaw, and Vienna.